srcdslab/sm-plugin-mapchooser-extended/README.md

 - mce_no_restriction_timeframe_enable - Enable timeframe where all nomination restrictions and cooldowns are disabled?
 - mce_no_restriction_timeframe_mintime - Start of the timeframe where all nomination restrictions and cooldowns are disabled (Format: HHMM).
 - mce_no_restriction_timeframe_maxtime - End of the timeframe where all nomination restrictions and cooldowns are disabled (Format: HHMM).
+- mce_locknominationswarning - Lock nominations when the warning start for vote.
+- mce_locknominations_timer - Unlock nominations after a vote.
+Time in seconds.
+- mce_shownominator - See who nominated the map which won the vote.
 ### Commands
 #### Public
-- sm_extends - Shows how many extends are left on the current map.
+- sm_extends, sm_extendsleft - Shows how many extends are left on the current map.
-- sm_extendsleft - Shows how many extends are left on the current map.
+- sm_showmapcfg, sm_showmapconfig - Shows all config information about the map.
+- sm_mcversion, sm_mceversion - Print current Mapchooser version
 #### Admin
 - mce_reload_maplist - Reload the Official Maplist file.
 - sm_mapvote - Forces MapChooser to attempt to run a map vote now.